Goosebumps #11:The Haunted Mask

 For the scoring of each book, I decided to rate them based on five criteria worth 2 points each.
 I then split that two ways to give it a rating out of 5 stars.
 Those criteria are Concept (the overall idea), Execution (the mechanics of storytelling), Character (the protagonists, antagonists, and villains), Scare Factor (from a childhood standpoint), and Originality (subversion and reliance on genre tropes).
 Based on GoodReads aggregate ratings, The Haunted Mask is ranked 6th of 62, placing it in the top tier of the series.

-The concept of this one is probably it’s strongest point.
+The concept of this one is probably the strongest point.
 It’s perfectly fitting for the age of its target audience.
 It’s driven by the internal conflict of Carly Beth figuring out who she really is.
 I appreciate it on a level that I probably wasn’t capable of recognizing as a kid.

 The one thing that didn’t hold up for me was the origin of the mask.
 It reminded me of Spidy in Say Cheese and Die.
 I wanted the mask to be something more ancient and mysterious.
 I wanted it to be more fantasy than sci-fi.

 Carly Beth was solid and believable, and The Haunted Mask is ultimately a character study of her in many ways.
 Steve and Chuck were perfectly believable as bullies/frenemies, and so was Sabrina as the sometimes supportive but other times unhelpful best friend.
-THe shop owner was meh, but not enough to dock any points.
+The shop owner was meh, but not enough to dock any points.

 Scare Factor: 1/2